joelmaxw311/BarotraumaSaveEditor/README.md

     python save_editor.py export "path/to/save/file.save"

 ## Interactive mode
-Executing the save_editor.py directly, without providing command-line arguments, will run the tool in interactive mode.
+Executing the save_editor.py directly (i.e. double-clicking save_editor.py in the file browser) without providing command-line arguments will run the tool in interactive mode.
 In interactive mode, the program will prompt the user to enter each parameter.

     > ./save_editor.py